FOREX-Dollar loses more ground; yen up on safe-haven demand

 "The current and ongoing breakdown in the U.S. dollar is representative, driving some short-term and nascent deleveraging of legacy 'reflation' trades, with DXY through the psychological 100 level," said Charlie McElligott, managing director and head of U.S. cross-asset strategy at RBC Capital Markets.

-The S&P 500 was down 1 percent and on pace for its largest daily percent loss in more then five months.
-U.S. Treasury yields fell to three-week lows.
+The S&P 500 was down 1 percent and on pace for its largest daily percent loss in more then five months and U.S. Treasury yields fell to three-week lows.

 "There is certainly some interplay between all these factors that is supporting the yen," said Erik Nelson, a currency analyst at Wells Fargo in New York.

-The greenback has been under pressure after comments from the U.S. Federal Reserve last week disappointed dollar bulls.

-"It's probably going to take some sort of meaningful change in expectations around monetary or fiscal policy to revive the dollar and set it back on a strengthening trend,” Nelson said.

-The upcoming French elections helped the euro and weighed on the dollar after centrist Emmanuel Macron's performance in a televised debate boosted a view that he would win the presidential race over the far-right's Marine Le Pen.
+The upcoming French elections helped the euro and weighed on the dollar after centrist Emmanuel Macron's performance in a television debate boosted a view he would win the presidential race over the far-right's Marine Le Pen.

 Bullish bets on the dollar spurred by Donald Trump's U.S. presidential win and his pledge on tax cuts, deregulation and infrastructure spending last November have been fully unwound, Bank of America Merrill Lynch currency strategist Myria Kyriacou said in a note.